John Julius Wilnoty: Life

-John Julius Wilnoty was born in the Big Witch community of the Eastern Band of the Cherokee Nation Reservation in North Carolina.
-His family later moved to Wolftown, also on the reservation.
+John Julius Wilnoty was born in the Big Witch community of the Eastern Band of the Cherokee Indians reserve in North Carolina.
+His family later moved to Wolftown, also on the reserve.
 Wilnoty never completed his formal education.
 He was reading at a third grade level.

 Wilnoty began carving when he was 20 years old.
-Wilnoty suffered from narcolepsy and could not find steady work.
+Wilnoty had narcolepsy and could not find steady work.
 Wilnoty said, "I did my praying about finding a way to make a living, I picked up some little pieces of pipe rock and carved faces on them.
 I took them to friends that sold crafts here in Cherokee.
 They bought the little pieces and sold them real soon; wasn't long I was making and selling a good many, I liked to do this."
 One of these friends was Tom Underwood of Medicine Man Crafts.
 Soon his art caught the attention of collectors nationally.

 John Julius Wilnoty was married to Eleanor Littlejohn (1937 – October 11, 2001), a basket weaver.
 John Julius Wilnoty had four children, two became sculptors as well.

 Wilnoty created works until the early 21st century.
 He retired from sculpting because of damage caused to his hands throughout his career, as a result of his narcolepsy.